-north vietnamese Army NVA Citadel Flag City Of Hue Captured 1/9 Marines A1 For Sale
+north vietnamese Army NVA Citadel Flag City Of Hue Captured by US Marines A1 For Sale

-north vietnamese Army NVA Citadel Flag City Of Hue Captured 1/9 Marines A1:
+north vietnamese Army NVA Citadel Flag City Of Hue Captured by US Marines A1:

-From the estate of a central Florida Marine Corps veteran, 1st Batallion 9th Marines: “The Walking Dead”
+From the estate of a central Florida Marine Corps veteran

-This Is THE FLAG that the 9th Marines captured from the Citadel, in one of the wars most difficult and costly battles, “The Seige Of Hue”
+According to the paperwork found in the Marine's estate, this Is THE FLAG that the Marines captured from the Citadel, in one of the wars most difficult and costly battles, “The Seige Of Hue”